 On July 3, 1994, Boulder Mayor Leslie Durgin proclaimed the day to be Allen Ginsberg Day.
-The new library was dedicated in ceremony in Allen's honor, with poetry readings, tributes and seven Buddhist monks chanting blessings.
+The new library was dedicated in a ceremony in Allen's honor, with poetry readings, tributes, and seven Buddhist monks chanting blessings.

 Estimates were that as many as ten thousand people attended the events of the week, including many young Generation X'ers.